avwsolutions/DOD-AMS-Workshop/workshop.md

 $ firewall-cmd --reload
 ```

 At last we can configure the service configuration.
-Notice it is not using systemd.
+Notice it is using systemd.

 ```
-sudo systemctl daemon-reload
+$ sudo systemctl daemon-reload
-sudo systemctl enable kibana.service sudo systemctl start kibana.service
+$ sudo systemctl enable kibana.service
+$ sudo systemctl start kibana.service
 ```

+<a id="graphite"></a>
+## 1.3 Install & configure Graphite

+> Note : Be aware that for this task internet connectivity is needed.
+For convenience the Elastic repository is configured and there is already a cache yum download available.

+Below the commands for installing Graphite.
+As you can see Graphite has more things to taken care.